pingcap/docs-cn/tools/loader.md

 # Number of threads restoring concurrently for worker pool.
 Each worker restore one file at a time, increase this as TiKV nodes increase
 pool-size = 16

-# An alternative database to restore into
-#alternative-db = ""
-# Database to restore
-#source-db = ""

 # DB config
 [db]
 host = "127.0.0.1"